jorshali/aws-react-bootstrap-starter/README.md

 # aws-react-bootstrap-starter

-A React Bootstrap starter project that provides seemless integration with AWS.
+A TypeScript-based React Bootstrap starter project that provides seemless integration with AWS.
 When used with [aws-sam-rest-api-starter](https://github.com/jorshali/aws-sam-rest-api-starter) you can have an AWS-backed React Bootstrap project up in less than 20 minutes.

+## Introduction

 This project includes built-in support for: